rakeupeagle/rakeupeagle/website/volunteer.md

 - We provide the lawn bags; you need to bring rakes, gloves, etc.
 - You agree to our [terms and waiver](terms.md).

-To sign up, please SIGN_UP_PROCESS.
+To sign up, please [CLICK HERE](https://docs.google.com/forms/d/1fLh4adb5z9pI3CmIgEFbnICk2SN3nFvKlM0PrF-o20Q/edit).